SamitHuang/vllm-omni-model/model_executor_design.md

 ```

-The `__init__` args are fully compatible with vllm for model initialization.
+- The `__init__` args are fully compatible with vllm for model initialization.
-In the `__init__()` implementation, different from vllm, we need to setup the diffusion pipeline so as to re-use the diffusion pipeline from diffusers.
+- In the `__init__()` implementation, different from vllm, we need to setup the diffusion pipeline so as to re-use the diffusion pipeline from diffusers.

-For different pieplines (QwenImagePipeline, QwenImageEditPipeline) using the same DiT architecture, we can just override the `_setup_for_diffusion_pipeline()` method to setup different components for the pipeline.
+- For different pieplines (QwenImagePipeline, QwenImageEditPipeline) using the same DiT architecture, each pipeline has a independent model class.
+- A new pipeline using the same DiT model can inherit the previous pipeline and just override the `_setup_for_diffusion_pipeline()` method to the different components of the pipeline.
+(And override the `sample()` method which will be discussed in the next section)

 ### Model Class Execution